 Take a beautiful bathroom to the next level by adding practical and pretty storage.
-It's easy for bathrooms to get overloaded with cosmetics and grooming products; smart storage allows you to put everything in its place.
-Mix open and closed storage, or try frosted-glass door inserts, shown in this bathroom, to add interest to the room and break up a wall of cabinets.
+It's easy for bathrooms to get overloaded with cosmetics and grooming products; small bathroom upgrades in storage can allow you to put everything in its place.
+Mix open and closed storage, or try frosted-glass door inserts to add interest to the room and break up a wall of cabinets.

 Brighten a dark, dull bathroom by adding windows or a skylight.
-Let your room's proportions and features dictate size.
+Let your room's proportions and features dictate size—under-the-eaves baths, for example, are great spaces for a skylight.
 If wall space is limited or views are unappealing, consider a skylight.
 Operable models, called sky windows, offer ventilation as well as light and have frames that match wall windows.
 To prevent moisture and condensation problems, choose high-quality windows and install them according to the manufacturer's specifications, or call on a professional.

 Dual showerheads, handheld showerheads, body sprays, and a broad bench take an ordinary shower experience to invigorating and lavish.
-Wall-mount showerheads can be adjusted to spray high or low for people of different heights.
+Wall-mount showerheads are small bathroom upgrades and can be adjusted to spray high or low for people of different heights.
 Many handheld sprayers can be adapted to existing plumbing lines, making for easy installation.